What You Need To Know

 MassGaming’s Regulatory Authority and Responsibility

 Pursuant to the Compact, the Massachusetts Gaming Commission has a number of rights and responsibilities related to regulating the gaming enterprise and facility.
-These rights and responsibilities are outlined in the following document:

-These provisions implicitly recognize the sovereignty of the Tribe and that by entering into this Compact the Tribe has voluntarily subjected itself to state oversight according to the terms of the agreement.
+The compact implicitly recognize the sovereignty of the Tribe and that by entering into this Compact the Tribe has voluntarily subjected itself to state oversight according to the terms of the agreement.